-8. RISK ASSESSMENTS
+7. RISK ASSESSMENTS

 Risk assessments of new and existing activities should be made in order to identify hazards and take action to minimise risk.
 The same approach should be taken if buildings are hired or let.
 Risk assessments should be made covering outside activities including travel arrangements.
 If specialised activities are to be undertaken, appropriate instructors should be engaged and their credentials confirmed.
 Risk assessments of all children's and youth activities will be undertaken every two years as well as assessing the venue in which these activities take place.
+If visiting another venue a risk assessment must be obtained; either from the venue or by undertaking your own.
 All risk assessments need to be signed off by the Risk Assessment Officer responsible for risk assessments.

-9. INSURANCE
+8. INSURANCE